2 Days in Paris

 Leave the Museum on the north side and take Avenue de l’Opéra until you get to the aforementioned.
 The important shopping street was built by Napoleon III to connect the Louvre with the Garnier Palace, built for the Paris Opera by the Emperor.

-Circling the building you’ll get to Haussmann Boulevard, where Lafayette Galeries and Printemps: are located, two large high-end department stores.
+Circling the building you’ll get to Haussmann Boulevard, where Lafayette Galeries and Printemps are located, two large high-end department stores.
 We recommend visiting Lafayette, at least to see its dome.

 The next stop is Montmartre.
 To get here take the metro (Blanche) or wander up Rue Montmartre until you get to Place Blanche.
 In this square is located the legendary Moulin Rouge.

-Clichy Boulevard is a bohemian area with an important night life and red-light district type of shops.
+Clichy Boulevard is a bohemian area with an important nightlife and red-light district type of shops.

-Once in Montmartre, we recommend visiting the Basilica of the Sacred Heart and wander its streets following the flow of tourists to Place du Tertre (known as the painter’s square), one of the best places in Paris to have a nice and relaxing dinner.
+Once in Montmartre, we recommend visiting the Basilica of the Sacred Heart and wandering its streets following the flow of tourists to Place du Tertre (known as the painter’s square), one of the best places in Paris to have a nice and relaxing dinner.

 After supper, we recommend attending the Moulin Rouge show at 11 pm.
 If you prefer something a little less pricey, the neighbourhood is full of places to have a drink.